anyaepie/typo-cut/README.md

 ### Hidden File Upload Implementation

-I didn't like the system upload file button as it was ruining my fantasy, really.
-Based on one of the videos referenced above, a hidden file input element is triggered by a (nicely looking) GUI button, providing a seamless user experience while maintaining full control over the upload process:
+I didn't like  the look of the system upload file button, so a hidden file input element is triggered by a (nicely looking) GUI button, providing a seamless user experience while maintaining full control over the upload process:

 ```javascript
 // From FileHandling.js